 The bamboo and the cascading walls remind me of the back yard of my grandparent’s house.

 The colors of Korea… We call it Dan-Cheong.

 People are humorous and sweet in the south…

 A lady ripping out the skin of eels.
 My kids freaked out about this.

 Love their visors.

 This is one of the best fish stew I ever had in my life.
-One of my mother’s friends runs seafood restaurant and this is the dish she served.
+One of my mother’s friend runs a seafood restaurant and this was the dish she served.
 I finished 2 bowls of rice with this stew.
 Soooo good!

 This is the fish in the stew, called “Galchi”.

-You can tell it is from Korean ocean judging from the shine of their fish scale.
+You can tell it is from Korean ocean judging from the shine.